ZeyadTarekk/RISC-Pipelined-Processor/Instructions Opcodes.md

 - check passRegister bits if it 1 i will put the 16-bit instruction in imm else will be in instruction
 - at decoding if i found iam 32-bit instruction i will flush my self as (bubble) then make register (passRegister) to be one then at next cycle will come with the whole 32-bit instruction and will check the passRegister nad make it zero again

-## TODO

-- handle return and rti
-- check jumps & call with intrrupt
-- add opCode for interrupt
-- edit the PC adder to just add 1 or same
-- recheck for report